WeCreativez WhatsApp Support

 brown pigmented scar

-Atrophic acne scars can be further divided into 3 sub-types: Boxcar scars, rolling scars and icepick scars.
+Atrophic scars can be divided into three common types of acne scars: boxcar scars, rolling scars, and icepick scars.

 boxcar scar